pinakinkansara/pinakinkansara.github.io/_posts/2021-03-06-Compose Grid.md

 ---
 layout: post
-title: JetPack Compose GridLayout with LazyVerticalFrid
+title: JetPack Compose GridLayout with LazyVerticalGrid
 categories: [Android, Kotlin]
 tags: [JetpackCompose, Android, Kotlin, AndroidStudio]
 description: Jetpack Compose provides very easy api for creating GridView, and that to without need of XML and Adapters ;-)